UniverseXYZ/XYZ-Supernova/test-results.md

       ✓ sets correct owner
       ✓ can set pullTokenFrom if called by owner
-      ✓ sanitizes the parameters on call to setPullToken (143ms) ✓ can set barn address if called by owner
+      ✓ sanitizes the parameters on call to setPullToken (143ms) ✓ can set supernova address if called by owner
-      ✓ reverts if setBarn called with 0x0 ackFunds
+      ✓ reverts if setSupernova called with 0x0 ackFunds
       ✓ calculates the new multiplier when funds are added (91ms) ✓ does not change multiplier on funds balance decrease but changes balance (116ms) registerUserAction
-      ✓ can only be called by barn (49ms)
+      ✓ can only be called by supernova (49ms)
       ✓ does not pull bond if function is disabled (120ms) ✓ does not pull bond if already pulled everything (89ms) ✓ updates the amount owed to user but does not send funds (49ms)